lua-stdlib/strict/README.md

 [![codecov.io](https://codecov.io/github/lua-stdlib/strict/coverage.svg?branch=master)](https://codecov.io/github/lua-stdlib/strict?branch=master)
 [![Stories in Ready](https://badge.waffle.io/lua-stdlib/strict.png?label=ready&title=Ready)](https://waffle.io/lua-stdlib/strict)

+This is a pure Lua library for detecting access to uninitialized variables from Lua 5.1 (including LuaJIT), 5.2 and 5.3.
+The libraries are copyright by their authors (see the [AUTHORS][] file for details), and released under the [MIT license][mit] (the same license as Lua itself).
+There is no warranty.

 All variables (including functions!) must be "declared" through a regular assignment (even assigning `nil` will do) in a strict scope before being used anywhere or assigned to inside a nested scope.